-Richard Cooper (or Richard Cooper Jr. or Richard Cooper II) was born in Edinburgh on 6 February 1740 and died at Eltham, Kent in December 1822.
-He was the son of Richard Cooper senior (1701-1764) and his wife Anne Lind.
+Richard Cooper (or Richard Cooper Jr. or Richard Cooper II; 6 February 1740 in Edinburgh – December 1822 at Eltham), he was the son of Richard Cooper senior (1701-1764) and his wife Anne Lind.

 He is considered one of Britain's Grand Masters in Watercolour and Drawing.
 Despite this, little is known about him.
 He was an exhibitor at the Royal Academy.